 A protective thicket is created when brush and small trees are left untouched in the clearing preceding a felling.
 Protective thickets are also left during the management of seedling stands and young forests.

-A good protective thicket consists of many species of trees
+A good protective thicket has many tree species

 A good protective thicket includes at least two or three species of trees, with the sizes of the trees varying.
 The undergrowth should ideally include spruce, and juniper and other shrubs are also preferred.
 The dwarf shrub layer should ideally include bilberry.